Naurislv/apple_picking_robot/README.md

 * Scientific [papers/](papers/) and [reviews](papers/PaperReview.md).
 Usually you give and share papers using url but there are some papers which we may want to store in repository.
 * [presentations/](presentations/) by team members.
 * [ros/](ros/) (Robot Operating System) used for inference with Virtual Environments or Robots
-* [experiments/](experiments/) contains of different experiments such as training neural network, preparing datasets etc.
+* [experiments/](experiments/) consists of different experiments such as training neural network, preparing datasets etc.
 * [weekly_retrospects/](weekly_retrospects/).
 Short descriptions of what we've talked in weekly meetings.

 ## Run